-- A. Cooperating organizations are reputable non-Rotary organizations or academic institutions that provide expertise, infrastructure, advocacy, training, education, or other grant support.
-Universities that host scholars are not considered cooperating organizations. - B. Cooperating organizations must comply with all of the Foundation's reporting and auditing requirements, including by providing required receipts and proof of purchases. - C. Sponsors must provide a memorandum of understanding (MOU) that is signed by both primary sponsors and the cooperating organization with the grant application.
-It should include: - 1.
-Verification by both primary sponsors that the grant is initiated, controlled, and managed by Rotary members - 2.
+- A. Cooperating organizations are reputable, non-Rotary organizations or academic institutions that provide expertise, infrastructure, advocacy, training, education, or other support for the project.
+Universities that host scholars are not considered cooperating organizations. - B. Cooperating organizations need to comply with all of the Foundation's reporting and auditing requirements and provide required receipts and proof of purchases. - C. Sponsors need to provide a memorandum of understanding (MOU) that is signed by both primary sponsors and the cooperating organization with the grant application.
+It should include: - Verification by both primary sponsors that the grant is initiated, controlled, and managed by Rotary members - 2.
 An endorsement by the primary sponsors that affirms that the cooperating organization is reputable and responsible and follows all applicable laws - 3.
 A grant implementation plan that clearly lists the responsibilities of each party